 - "Die Fahrt der Korisande" (Journey of the Korisande), level 9-13.

-- "Der Wolf von Winhall" (The Wolf of Winhall), level 10-14, we played this at school, in a project week.
-Dieter's fighter Quintus cought Lycanthrophy and nearly would have been burned at the cross.
+- "Der Wolf von Winhall" (The Wolf of Winhall), level 10-14, we played this at school, in "project week".
+Dieter's fighter Quintus cought lycanthrophy and nearly was burned at the cross.

 - "Verschollen in Al'Anfa" (Lost in Al'Anfa), level 10-14.
-A puzzle dungeon, with was entertaining, with a nasty twist at the end.
+A entertaining puzzle dungeon, with a nasty twist at the end.

 - # 4 "Der Priester des Chaos"(Priest of Chaos)